Bond697/Luma3DS/README.md

 # Luma3DS
 *Noob-proof (N)3DS "Custom Firmware"*

-To use this fork: in patches.c change the size of thread.bin at the bottom, run the batch, and put the output arm9loaderhax.bin on your sd card's root.
+To use this fork: you should be able to simply run the batch to build and copy the arm9loaderhax.bin to your sd card.
+If you make a really huge thread.bin, you may have to update the read size at the bottom of patches.c.
+The size is currently set to 0x6800 bytes, so almost no one should have to change it.

 ## What it is